Below Market Rate (Inclusionary) Program

 The goal of the City of San Mateo is to create and retain a variety of housing opportunities in the community.
 The Below Market Rate (BMR) Inclusionary program requires developers of new housing to provide a certain percentage of the units within the project to be affordable to very low, low or moderate income residents.

-For developments consisting of 11 or more units:
+Effective February 3, 2020 for developments consisting of 11 or more units:

 In addition, residential developments are eligible for increases in density and other development concessions when a residential project meets or exceeds the City BMR requirements in accordance of State Density Bonus Law (Govt.
 Code 65915).